Team

 Farid graduated with a master of electrical engineering from K. N. Toosi University of Technology in Tehran under the supervision of Dr. Farshid Raissi.
 In his master thesis he investigated the exponential behavior of the I-V curve in high Tc superconductors by introducing a new mechanism for vortices and anti-vortices, which was published in Applied Physics Letters in June 2014.
 After graduation, he joined Dr.Raissi’s team to work on fabrication of superconducting circuits based on Nb/AlOx/Nb Josephson junctions technology.
 Farid joined IST as a PhD student in September 2017.
 Email: farid.hassani@ist.ac.at

-Georg Arnoldbewerbungsfotoga
+Georg Arnold

 Quantum Electrooptics, Optomechanics, Silicon Photonics